-- Item 1: Discussing the Board of Directors report for the financial year ended 31/12/2020 and approving the same. - Item 2: Reciting both Corporate Governance Report and Audit Committee Report for the financial year ended 31/12/2020 and approving the same. - Item 3: Reviewing the penalities (financial or non-financial) that were imposed by the regulatory authorities during the financial year ended 31/12/2020 (if any). - Item 4: Discussing the report of the auditor Deloitte & Touche (Al Wazzan & Co.) for the financial year ended 31/12/2020 and approving the same. - Item 5: Discussing the annual financial statements for the financial year ended 31/12/2020. - Item 6: Approving not to deduct the obligatory reserve. - Item 7: Approving not to deduct the voluntary reserve. - Item 8: Approving the Board of Directors' recommendation of not to distribute dividends for the financial year ended 31/12/2020. - Item 9: Approving the Board of Directors' recommendation of not to distribute remuneration to the Board of Directors for the financial year ended 31/12/2020. - Item 10: Authorizing the Board of Directors to buy or sell the Company's shares by not more than 10% of the number of shares in accordance with the provisions of Law No. 7 of 2010 and its Executive Regulations and their amendments. - Item 11: Listening to a report on transactions with related parties during the financial year ended 31/12/2020 and authorizing the Board of Directors to deal with the related parties until the date of the next General Assembly for the financial year ended 31/12/2021. - Item 12: Approving discharging the members of the Board of Directors in respect of their financial, administrative and legal actions for the financial year ended 31/12/2020. - Item 13: Discussing the allocation of an amount of KD 2,500 (Two Thousand Five Hundred Kuwaiti Dinars) for the social responsibility for the fiscal year ended 31/12/2021 and the delegation of the Chief Executive Officer to determine the entity to be disbursed. - Item 14: Approving appointment or re-appointment of Company's auditor within the list of accredited auditors of the Capital Market Authority taking into consideration the period of mandatory change of auditor for the financial year ending on 31/12/2021 and authorizing the Board of Directors to determine his fees. - Item 15: Approving the appointment of a member of the Board of Directors to the board of directors membership of Kuwait Investment Company & approving the appointment of a member of the Board of Directors to the board of directors membership of Gulf Custody Company and to a position in The Kuwait Financial Centre Company pursuant to Article 197 of the Companies Law.
+- 1- Discussing the Board of Directors report for the financial year ended 31/12/2021 and approving the same. - 2- Listening to both the Corporate Governance Report and the Audit Committee Report for the financial year ended 31/12/2021 and approving the same. - 3- Reciting the penalties (financial or non-financial) that were imposed by the regulatory authorities during the financial year ended 31/12/2021 (if any). - 4- Listening to the report of the auditor Deloitte & Touche (Al Wazzan & Co.) for the financial year ended 31/12/2021 and approving the same. - 5- Discussing the annual financial statements for the financial year ended 31/12/2021. - 6- Discussing deduction of 10% from net profit to the obligatory reserve, for a total amount of KD 1,093,415. - 7- Discussing deduction of 1% from net profit to the voluntary reserve, for a total amount of KD 109,340. - 8- Discussing the Board of Directors' recommendation to distribute 5% cash dividends of the nominal value of the share, i.e. 5 fils per share for the financial year ended 31/12/2021 for the shareholders registered in the company's records on the date of the Annual General Meeting. - 9- Discussing the distribution of a remuneration to the members of the Board of Directors in the amount of 168,000 dinars (only one hundred and sixty-eight thousand Kuwaiti dinars) for the fiscal year ending on 12/31/2021. - 10- Authorizing the Board of Directors to buy or sell the Company's shares by not more than 10% of the number of shares in accordance with the provisions of Law No. 7 of 2010 and its Executive Regulations and their amendments. - 11- Listening to a report on transactions with related parties during the financial year ended 31/12/2021 and authorizing the Board of Directors to deal with the related parties until the date of the next General Assembly for the financial year ended 31/12/22. - 12- Approving discharging the members of the Board of Directors in respect of their financial, administrative and legal actions for the financial year ended 31/12/2021. - 13- Discussing the allocation of an amount of KD 2,500 (Two Thousand Five Hundred Kuwaiti Dinars only) for the social responsibility for the fiscal year ended 31/12/2022 and the delegation of the Chief Executive Officer to determine the entity to be disbursed. - 14- Approving appointment or re-appointment of Company's auditor within the list of accredited auditors of the Capital Market Authority taking into consideration the period of mandatory change of auditor for the financial year ending on 31/12/2022 and authorizing the Board of Directors to determine his fees. - 15- Approving the appointment of a member of the Board of Directors to the board of directors membership of Kuwait Investment & approving the appointment of a member of the Board of Directors to the board of directors membership of Gulf Custody Company and to a position in The Kuwait Financial Centre Company pursuant to Article 197 of the Companies Law.